 - Diversification.
 Your money is combined with other investors' money, giving you access to a wider variety of investments than you could usually achieve on your own. - Experience.
 The investments are managed by experienced professionals. - Flexibility.
 You can choose from a range of funds.
 You can make voluntary contributions of any amount.
 There are no establishment, contribution or switching fees. - Responsible investing.
-We include environmental, social and governance criteria in our assessment of investments while excluding investments that are inconsistent with certain value-based criteria for the funds in this document. - Knowledge.
+We include environmental, social and governance criteria in our assessment of investments while excluding investments that are inconsistent with certain values-based criteria for the funds in this document. - Knowledge.
 We keep you up to date about your investment with regular reporting and communications.
 You can easily access information about your investment online. - Extras.
 A free Accidental Death Cover of up to \$50,000 is available to investors who pay the standard member fee (regardless of whether the fee is currently being charged due to that investor's account balance being less than \$500) and meet certain eligibility criteria.
-For more information, see the 'Other material information' document available on the offer register at www.disclose-register.companiesoffice.govt.nz.
+For more information, see the 'Other material information' document available on our website www.booster.co.nz.